 Of course, saying we are symbolic does not take us very far toward a computational theory.
-Chomsky, who frequently cites Tattersall, takes us further by suggesting that we are unique in our ability to combine two concepts to make a third without limit and without disturbing the contributing two (Chomsky 2008).
-To a linguist, this sounds like the merge operation, central to minimalist theories of language.
+Chomsky, who frequently cites Tattersall, takes us further by suggesting that we are unique in our ability to combine two concepts to make a third without limit and without disturbing the contributing two (Chomsky, 2008).
+To a linguist, Chomsky's suggestion sounds like the merge operation, central to minimalist theories of language.
+To many practitioners of Artificial Intelligence, Chomsky's suggestion sounds like the capacity to construct complex descriptions, using some sort of language, which leads to the following hypothesis: